 - Certain changes in the way parts of the brain function

 - Exposure to an object or situation of a phobia

 - Mood pattern of a person that is more sensitive to stress or prone to negative emotions.

 Causes of panic attack can be a sign of other mental health issues such as:

 - Obsessive-compulsive disorder

 - Generalized anxiety disorder

-According to some studies, it is your body’s natural fight-or-flight response to danger is involved in attacks.
+According to some studies, it is your body’s natural fight-or-flight response to danger that is involved in attacks.
 If, for example, an enraged elephant is after you, your body will instinctively react to this situation.
-You will be terrified, your heart will begin to pound, and breathing will become rapid as the body prepares for a life-threatening situation.
+You will be terrified, your heart will begin to pound, and breathing will become rapid as your body prepares for a life-threatening situation.
 These responses also occur during a panic attack.
 However, the causes of panic attacks are unknown when a person is not in danger.